🦦 Heading to KubeCon in Salt Lake City? Join us at the Otterize booth for live demos, hands-on labs, and exclusive giveaways!

 This policy permits any request authenticated by Google OIDC to pass through the Istio ingress gateway and be routed to the /order endpoint.
 Any other request destined for the order service will be blocked.
 For example, a request without an authorization header would return the following output:

-$ curl http://order-service/order
+$ curl http://ingress-gateway/order

 RBAC: access denied